-Reed Cowan co-anchors News 3 Live at 3, 6 and 7 and reports for News 3 at 11.
+Reed anchors News 3 Live at 3, 6 and 7 and reports for News 3 at 5 & 11.

-Reed has spent nearly two decades covering some of the biggest stories to hit local and network television screens across the country.
+Reed has covered some of the biggest stories to hit local and network television screens across the country.
 From the Elizabeth Smart case to the disasters in Haiti to being the first television anchor on the air in Salt Lake City to report the terror attacks on 9-11.

 Reed's efforts with The Wesley Smiles Coalition and Oprah Angel Network's Free The Children has helped spur on more than two million dollars for schools and water treatment facilities in Kenya.